-Unlocked Nokia 808 PureView to be offered in the U.S.Alex Wagner - Deputy Managing Editor, News Desk
+Unlocked Nokia 808 PureView to be offered in the U.S.Alex Wagner - Editorial Director of News and Content

 Earlier this year it looked like the Nokia 808 PureView and its 41-megapixel camera wouldn't be coming to the U.S., but now there's some good news for those of you interested in the Symbian handset.
 Speaking to PCMag, Nokia's U.S. president Chris Weber said that an AT&T-friendly unlocked model of the 808 PureView will be sold here.
 "We'll figure out a way to make that available in the U.S. in the next couple of months," Weber said.
 Of course, the phone won't be offered by a U.S. carrier, meaning you'll be paying full price for it.